OutSystems/docs-odc/src/eap/architecture/intro.md

 The Build Service packages each container image into a separate container, making the infrastructure resilient to individual resource-intensive app(s) that degrade the performance of other apps.

-The auto scale controller replicates app containers running in each cluster of each of the Runtime stages across multiple availability zones to ensure **high availability (HA)**.
+The auto scale controller replicates app containers running in each Runtime (Production) cluster across multiple availability zones to ensure **high availability (HA)**.
 An availability zone is a distinct location in the cloud that's engineered to be isolated from failure.

 ##### Auto scaling